 |

 Holman, J. Alan.
 Herpetofauna of the WaKeeney local fauna (Lower Pliocene: Clarendionian) of Trego County, Kansas.
-Papers on Paleontology, University of Michigan 1974(12):49-66
+Pages 49-66 in Studies on Cenozoic

 |